Skip to content

 outdir: 'results'

 Specify -resume when restarting a pipeline.
-Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
-For input to be considered the same, not only the names must be identical but the files' contents as well.
+Nextflow reuses all cached intermediate results from pipeline steps start are not affected by changes between the runs.
 For more info about this parameter, see this blog post.

 You can also supply a run name to resume a specific run: -resume [run-name].
 Use the nextflow log command to show previous run names.